-3. RESEARCH THE ROLE AND THE COMPANY YOU ARE APPLYING TO
+2. RESEARCH THE ROLE AND THE COMPANY YOU ARE APPLYING TO

-- Look into the application process for the job role that you are applying for. - Check if there's a number you could call for an informal chat about the role and don't be afraid to ask questions.
-If you are working with a training provider like Vision Apprentices, call them to talk about the company. - Look at the company website for information to help you find more information about who you might be going to work for - Do you know where the company is?
+- Look into the application process for the job role that you are applying for. - Check if there's a number you could call for an informal chat about the role and don't be afraid to ask questions. - Look at the company website for information to help you find more information about who you might be going to work for. - Do you know where the company is?
 How would you get to work every day?
 It might be worth checking bus routes at this stage to ensure you can get there comfortably and understand what it might cost.

-4. TAILOR YOU CV, COVER LETTER OR APPLICATION FORM TO MATCH THE ROLE YOU ARE APPLYING FOR
+3. TAILOR YOU CV, COVER LETTER OR APPLICATION FORM TO MATCH THE ROLE YOU ARE APPLYING FOR

-Tie in your experience and hobbies with what you will be doing on the apprenticeship.
+• Tie in your experience and hobbies with what you will be doing on the apprenticeship.

-5. MAKE A LIST OF EXPERIENCE.
-HOBBIES AND INTERESTS
+4. MAKE A LIST OF EXPERIENCE, HOBBIES AND INTERESTS